 We’ve turned freedom into a precious asset — we have become its prisoners.
-The thing that we love is the reason why we hate others.
-We wave a flag to silence those who think differently; we’ve turned our colors into anything but freedom.
+Some people turn their ideals into hate.
+They wave a flag to silence those who think differently; they’ve turned their colors into anything but freedom.

 Fear itself is not necessarily a bad thing; it can serve as an alarm, a call to action.
 We are afraid of what we don’t know or understand.
 We are scared of what’s out of our control.
 That’s because we have a hard time letting go.